 Even after these devices have FDA approval, they are subject to post-market surveillance to ensure they are continually safe and effective in real-world clinical settings, and manage any associated risks.

 “FDA is committed to promoting a patient-centered approach including transparency to all users, as well as good maThe content herein is subject to copyright by The Yuan.
 All rights reserved.
 The content of the services is owned or licensed to The Yuan.
-The copying or storing of any content for anything other than personal use is expressly prohibited without prior written permission from The Yuan, or the copyright holder identified in the copyright notice contained in the content.
+Such content from The Yuan may be shared and reprinted but must clearly identify The Yuan as its original source.
+Content from a third-party copyright holder identified in the copyright notice contained in such third party’s content appearing in The Yuan must likewise be clearly labeled as such.